NCAR/ccpp-framework/doc/briefing_pm.md

   auto-clone path behind `--legacy-auto-clone-constituents`.
-This is the no-decision-needed bridge for CAM-SIMA — the ~16 schemes that declare `advected = True` in `_run` arg-tables and rely on the framework to register the constituent will now work under capgen-ng without metadata edits.
+This is the no-decision-needed bridge for CAM-SIMA — the ~16 schemes that declare `advected = True` in `_run` arg-tables and rely on the framework to register the constituent will now work under capgen without metadata edits.
 - **Multi-instance + constituents fix landed 2026-05-18**.
 The new
   combined end-to-end test surfaced a latent shared-buffer mutation